rancherfederal/rke2-ansible/README.md

 Kubeconfig
 ----------
-The root user will have the `kubeconfig` and `kubectl` made available, to access your cluster login into any server node and `kubectl` will be available for use immideatly.
+The root user will have the `kubeconfig` and `kubectl` made available, to access your cluster login into any server node and `kubectl` will be available for use immediately.

 Available configurations